 Once we finally caved and went to the hospital, we were given Maki’s room number and spotted Yamaoka stalking Nanjo from a distance.
 Yamaoka asked Sorrow not to tattle on him, and we went on into the hospital ourselves.
 This was a strange place to come back to in our SQQ run, as it’s essentially the last new ordinary building you’ll enter in either storyline!
 This makes it feel very strange.
-Dungeons are laid out in an incredibly hostile way, ala Wizardry, while the malls and (to a lesser extent) the school are laid out for easy video game accessibility.
+In fact, it was probably more “realistic” than any other building in the game.
+The game’s dungeons are laid out in an incredibly hostile way, ala Wizardry, while the malls and (to a lesser extent) the school are laid out for easy video game accessibility.
 Meanwhile, the hospital was structured like a real-world building, making optimal use of all its space, and that made it feel weird! (more…)

 Time for something a little different: our first Persona Marathon entry!

 Persona, if you’re new to the series, is a major subseries/spinoff of Atlus’ long-running demons-and-mythology-attack-the-modern-day themed Shin Megami Tensei series.
 I’m a big fan of the series, but the games are notoriously difficult, and prior to Persona 1, I’d never actually beaten any of them.
 Kyle, wanting to get into the famous Persona 3 and 4, agreed that we should intermix the Persona games with our existing Final Fantasy Marathon, playing the games in release order alongside the Final Fantasy games.
 Since Persona 1 was one of the earliest JRPGs released for the PSX, its remake became our first game from the 32-bit era.